OskarHansson/strvalidator/cran-comments.md

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of strvalidator:
-There are currently only one dependent package.
+There are currently only one dependent package. pcrsim version 1.0.1 passed the check.
-The package pcrsim needed minor updates and version 1.0.1 will be submitted.
-Version 1.0.1 passed the check.